frougon/FFGo/docs/README.conditional-config.source/condconfig.rst

     ``INTERNAL OPTIONS ABOVE.
 EDIT CAREFULLY!`` (which is an implementation detail and might change in the future).

-  - The following description is somewhat informal, written with FGo! users in mind.
+  - The following description is somewhat informal, written with FFGo users in mind.
 For those who want more details, including a formal grammar specification of the configuration format, the reference document is the `CondConfigParser Manual`_.